telus/tds-core/packages/Button/Button.md

 ### Using A11yContent

-Use the `A11yContent` prop to create invisible text that only screen readers can see.
+Use the `A11yContent` prop to create invisible text that is read out loud by screen readers.
 The `A11yContentPosition` prop determines if the text is read before or after the button label.

 ```jsx
 <Button a11yContent="Learn more about" a11yContentPosition="left" href="#">